-The 3rd Food Structure and Functionality Forum Symposium will be announced soon.
+3rd Food Structure and Functionality Forum Symposium and 3rd IDF Symposium on Microstructure of Dairy Products

 This is a significant opportunity for you to join leaders from industry and academia to ensure you keep abreast of recent developments in this fast developing field and for you to network with your international colleagues.

 The FSFF is primarily focused on the structuring of food tailored towards end-user functionality (e.g., improved texture, taste perception, health, shelf stability).
 The conference will bring together experts in food engineering, food science, food technology and nutrition, and aims to build on the success of the first Symposium held in Amsterdam in 2014 and the second Symposium in Singapore in 2016.

 The International Dairy Federation is the leading source of scientific and technical expertise for all stakeholders of the dairy chain.
 IDF is the only organization representing the entire dairy value chain at a global level.
 IDF’s member countries cover more than 75 % of global milk production and 85% of trade in dairy products.

 - Session 1: Linking structure and functionality in foods using novel experimental and modelling approaches